-Chris Smith, development director, has 25 years of experience with nonprofits in the Bay Area and New York.
+Chris Smith, communications and development director, has 25 years of experience with nonprofits in the Bay Area and New York.
 He provided fundraising, strategic planning, and program development for the Marin School of Environmental Leadership and Strategic Energy Innovations, served as interim executive artistic director at the Napa Valley Opera House, and led several arts organizations, including the Magic Theatre (SF) and Youngblood (NYC).
 Chris is on the board of the Playwrights Foundation and served on selection panels for the National Endowment for the Arts, Alfred P. Sloan Foundation, and Marin Arts Council.
 He is a graduate of Brown University.

 Michael K. Stone, senior editor, is the primary author of the Center for Ecoliteracy's book, Smart by Nature: Schooling for Sustainability (Watershed Media/University of California Press, 2009).
 He coedited Ecological Literacy: Educating Our Children for a Sustainable World (Sierra Club Books, 2005).
-Prior to coming to the Center, Michael was managing editor of Whole Earth magazine and the Millennium Whole Earth Catalog; he has also written for the Toronto Star and The New York Times, among other publications.
+Prior to coming to the Center, Michael was managing editor of Whole Earth magazine and the Millennium Whole Earth Catalog; he has also written for the Toronto Star and The New York Times, among numerous other publications.
 He was a founding faculty member and academic vice president of World College West in northern California.